 Charter: At its beginning, the RDA envisaged a membership strategy to enable a grassroots activist organisation to grow.
 It created two types of membership: individual (non-paying) and organisational (OAB) paying.
 As a result of the development of regional bodies with their own membership strategies, the re-examination of RDA finances, and the importance of organisations to the adoption of RDA recommendations, it is the right time to examine the forms of RDA membership.
 The RDA Council set up the membership task force in early 2019, drawing from Council, those engaged in regional activity, and those engaged in organisational activity.

-Members: Sandra Collins (Chair), Kevin Ashley, Ingrid Dillo, Hilary Hanahoe, Natalie Harrower, Devika Madalli, Leslie McIntosh Borelli, Raphael Ritz, Bridget Walker (Secretariat)
+Members: Sandra Collins (Chair), Kevin Ashley, Ingrid Dillo, Hilary Hanahoe, Natalie Harrower, Sarah Jones, Devika Madalli, Leslie McIntosh Borelli, Raphael Ritz, Bridget Walker (Secretariat)

 Preliminary outcomes are expected in the second half of 2019.